nimbella/netlify-plugin-nimbella/README.md

 ## Usage

+Learn how to structure your repository and `netlify.toml` for this plugin to deploy your functions on Nimbella Cloud.

+#### Use Nimbella Projects with Netlify Sites

 All we need is a directory named `packages` at the base of your repository.
-The plugin will automatically deploy functions inside `packages` and will also create redirect rules so all requests to `/.netlify/functions/*` will be redirected to functions deployed on Nimbella.
+The plugin will automatically deploy the packages inside `packages` and will also create redirect rules so all requests to `/.netlify/functions/*` will be redirected to functions (actions) deployed on Nimbella.

 For example, let's imagine the following structure: